The Universe

 Multicellular organisms

-This process can be observed in dictyostelids.
-Dictyostelids are amoeba, i.e., unicellular organisms.
+This process can be observed in dictyostelids (also known as dictyosteliomycetes, cellular slime molds, or dictyostelia).
+Dictyostelids are amoebae, i.e., unicellular organisms.
 When food is readily available, they are individual amoebae, which feed and divide normally.
-However, when the food supply is exhausted, they aggregate to form a multicellular assembly, called a pseudoplasmodium, grex, or slug.
-The slug has a definite anterior and posterior, responds to light and temperature gradients, and has the ability to migrate .
-This composite organism then moves towards areas of higher food concentration.
-Different cells take different roles in this process, and so we have a truly multicellular organism.
+However, when the food supply is exhausted, each individual amoeba gets stressed and sends out a Cyclic adenosine monophosphate molecule.
+When another amoeba detects this molecule, it moves towards the concentration of this molecule.
+Each attracted amoeba also starts sending out such molecules, thus calling even more amoebae.
+Eventually, these amoebae form a multicellular assembly, called a pseudoplasmodium or slug.
+This composite organism has the ability to move — and uses it to emigrate to areas of higher food concentration.
+Different cells take different roles in this process, thus giving rise to a truly multicellular organism.6667

 Evolution